|living on light

 (eating less food)

-living on light, our Facebook page
+(Dutch, English), our Facebook page

 In Dutch 'meditating' has the same letters as 'eat less' ('Mediteren' heeft dezelfde letters als 'eet minder').

 Leonoor and Marthe meditate every day.
 After 2 years of eating raw food, in May 2014, after an 8-day process with Akahi and Camila via Skype in which we did not eat or drink for three days, we continued to eat less.
 We are experiencing that food is more of an addiction than we thought.
 Just as we are becoming aware that oil and nuclear power are no longer needed when you can use solar and wind power, so instead of food, light, air and love are proving to be a new source of nourishment.
 You don't die if you don't eat is a huge discovery .

 Mediteren kun je leren (You can learn to meditate)